 He was preceded in death by his parents and brothers, Paul, Ralph, and Raymond.

 Funeral Services will be held at 12:00 p.m., Monday, February 3, 2020, at Crossroads Christian Church at 10800 Outer Lincoln Avenue, Newburgh with Pastor Eric Cummings officiating.
 Burial will be in Greenwood Cemetery in Tell City, IN.

 Friends may visit from 10:00 a.m. until service time, Monday, February 3, 2020 at Crossroads Christian Church.

 Memorial Contributions may be made to: American Cancer Society at 318 Main Street, Suite 219, Evansville, IN 47708 or Crossroads Christian Church at 10800 Outer Lincoln Avenue, Newburgh, IN 47630.

 Arrangements are being handled by BOONE FUNERAL HOME EAST CHAPEL – A Family Tradition Funeral Home, 5330 Washington Avenue, Evansville, IN.

 Condolences may be made to the family online at boonefuneralhome.net

-To send flowers to James "Jim" Estel Fay's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of James "Jim" Estel Fay, please visit our floral store.